Nurse Residency Program

 At Community Hospital we value nurses and understand the difficulties of learning the nursing profession.
 Our extensive program focuses on helping new graduate nurses make a positive transition from classroom to bedside nursing.
 With our nurse residency program our goal is to help the nurse graduate grow professionally, and become a confident nursing leader who exhibits longevity within our organization.

 Program Overview The Community Hospital Nurse Residency Program is a formal, structured, post graduate program, which is a part of the Vizient/American Association of Colleges of Nursing (AACN) Nurse Residency Program.

 This program is a paid, 12 month program, with bonus incentives upon completion of the program as well as at two and three year anniversary dates.
-This program includes monthly seminars with emphasis in nursing leadership, critical thinking, research based practice, quality patient outcomes and professional development.
+This program includes monthly seminars with emphasis in nursing leadership, research based practice, quality patient outcomes and professional development.

 The program integrates unit orientation, observations, hands-on and classroom training with clinical experts and enhanced mentorships.